RedaArrous/daily-tracker/README.md

 ## ⚠️ **DISCLAIMER**

-**This app was vibe coded with AI assistance and is not my own original work.**
+**This app was fully vibe coded with AI assistance and is not my own original work.**

 ---